top of page

 Goth Music & Culture

-A Gothumentary on a sub-culture built by outsiders, sustained by community, and shaped in opposition to the mainstream.
+A Gothumentary on a subculture built by outsiders, sustained by community, and shaped outside the mainstream.

 The Film